 Some rooms are snug

-Plush Matouk bathrobes, Jonathan Adler bath products, and Enseo smart TV programming make this boutique Denver property a frontrunner among Colorado’s best honeymoon hotels.
-(Sometimes, a lazy morning in the cozy confines of your hotel room is just what the honeymoon ordered.)
-Located in the city’s bustling Cherry Creek neighborhood means access to excellent restaurants, lively bars, and vibrant shopping, but the good news is that Halcyon has plenty on offer on site.
+Located in the city’s bustling Cherry Creek neighborhood means access to excellent restaurants, lively bars, and vibrant shopping, but the good news is that Halcyon has plenty to offer on-site.
 Three restaurants—Local Jones, Elevated, and Quality Italian—all make a strong case for not leaving any hotel stone unturned.

-Luxe pooltop cabanas provide a nice excuse to kick back and relax and perhaps indulge in a late morning Bloody Mary or pint of local beer (Colorado’s craft beer scene continues to crush the competition).
-Plus, come summer, special rooftop programming includes live music and workout classes, in case you and your honey want to work up a sweat as you take in the Rocky Mountain views.
+Come summer, special rooftop programming includes live music and workout classes, in case you and your honey want to work up a sweat as you take in the Rocky Mountain views.

 Best Luxury : The Sebastian